gaurav1780/comp1010practicalClassMaterial/week 08 - lists 1/practicalLists1.md

 ### Outline

-This is a practical class that gets to do the kind of practice on `ArrayList` objects that you will need in online quiz 3 and assignment 3.
+This is a practical class that gets to do the kind of practice on `ArrayList` objects that you will need in online quiz 3.

 ### Question 1